 Total Cost of Ownership

 The Total Cost of Ownership (TCO) refers to all costs incurred throughout the lifetime of owning or using an asset.
 It typically goes beyond the original purchase price.
-TCO enables decision-makers to look at asset procurement more strategically (beyond the lowest bidder) and to level the playing field when choosing among competitive bids where the lowest-priced bid may or may not be the least costly asset to procure.
+TCO enables decision-makers to consider asset procurement more strategically (beyond the lowest bidder) and level the playing field when choosing among competitive bids, where the lowest-priced bid may or may not be the least costly asset to procure.

 Life Cycle Costing

-In short, TCO and LSS are methodologies for calculating the whole cost of a system from inception to disposal.
-It includes the financial expense, which is relatively simple to calculate, as well as the environmental and social costs, which tend to be more challenging to quantify.
-Typical expenditure areas included in calculating the LCC include planning, design, construction and acquisition, operations, maintenance, renewal and rehabilitation, depreciation and cost of finance, and replacement or disposal.
+In short, TCO and LSS are methodologies for calculating the total cost of a system from inception to disposal.
+This includes financial expenses, which are relatively simple to calculate, and environmental and social costs, which tend to be more challenging to quantify.
+Typical expenditure areas included in calculating the LCC include planning, design, construction and acquisition, operations, maintenance, renewal and rehabilitation, depreciation and the cost of finance, and replacement or disposal.

 How to Sell Your Project

-To successfully sell your capital improvement project, it is essential to present a compelling business case backed by intelligent data.
-With a facilities management system like FOUNDATION-Plans, it is easy to convert your vision into operational objectives and to link your capital project plan to individual performance and strategic planning while highlighting the outcomes for ongoing improvement.
+To successfully sell your capital improvement project, you must present a compelling business case backed by intelligent data.
+With a facilities management system like FOUNDATION-Plans, it is easy to convert your vision into operational objectives, link your capital project plan to individual performance and strategic planning, and highlight the outcomes for ongoing improvement.

 - Protecting environment.